Wiz1101/SmartCard_Active_Directory_Authentication/README.md

-# Guide for Smart Card User Logon In Active Directory
+# Guide for a SmartCard User Logon In Active Directory